Radiative generation of chiral vector operators in $b\to s \nu\bar{\nu}$ transition: Phenomenological Analysis

-\item \textbf{Scheme D:} $ g^3_1=g^2_1=g^3_{1'} $. \\ As shown in the BP-I-D and BP-II-D panels of Fig.~\ref{fig:BBandbsrg}, the viable parameter space is notably larger compared to the previous schemes, indicating that decoupling $g^2_{1'}$ from the other parameters provides considerable freedom to satisfy the flavor constraints.
+\item \textbf{Structure D:} $ g^3_1=g^2_1=g^3_{1'} $. \\ As shown in the BP-I-D and BP-II-D panels of Fig.~\ref{fig:BBandbsrg}, the viable parameter space is notably larger compared to the previous schemes, indicating that decoupling $g^2_{1'}$ from the other parameters provides considerable freedom to satisfy the flavor structures.
 We observe that the allowed regions generally favor scenarios where $g^3_1$ and $g^2_{1'}$ exhibit opposite signs. \end{itemize}

-Having delineated the viable parameter space, we proceed to evaluate the maximum attainable branching ratios for $B^+\to K^+\nu\bar{\nu}$ and $B^0\to K^{*0}\nu\bar{\nu}$.
-For each benchmark point and degeneracy scheme, we perform independent numerical scans to maximize the decay rates of the charged and neutral modes.
+Having delineated the viable parameter space, we proceed to evaluate the maximum attainable branching ratios for $B^+\to K^+\nu\bar{\nu}$ and $B^0\to K^{*0}\nu\bar{\nu}$ , from which the corresponding value of $R$ in each case can be further obtained.
+For each benchmark point and flavor structure, we perform independent numerical scans to maximize the decay rates of the charged or neutral modes.
 The results are summarized in Table~\ref{tab:max_charged}.
-For each optimization case, we report the maximum branching fraction, the associated parameter values, and the corresponding prediction for the complementary decay channel.
+For each optimization case, we report the the maximum branching fraction, the associated parameter values, the prediction for the complementary decay channel, and the corresponding value of $R$ in the last column.